 Rock City Today

 Since its beginnings, Rock City has continued to attract an increasing number of tourists from all over the world.
 Each year, more than half a million people visit the attraction to enjoy the many natural splendors that abound.
 Over the years, several features have been added to the original attraction, including the popular Fairyland Caverns and Mother Goose Village, the Cornerstone Station, as well as a myriad of shops and restaurants and even a wedding venue.
 In addition, the annual events such as Rock City’s Enchanted Garden of Lights during the holiday season bring in guests by the droves.
 And the gardens Frieda so lovingly planted have also grown through the years to include more than 400 different species of native wildflowers, shrubs, and trees.

 Through the years, Rock City Gardens has become a true American icon.
-Under the able leadership of Bill Chapin, a third-generation descendant of Garnet and Frieda, Rock City’s mission is to “Create Memories Worth Repeating.”
+Under the able leadership of Doug Chapin, a fourth-generation descendant of Garnet and Frieda, Rock City’s mission is to “Create Memories Worth Repeating.”
 With its nostalgic history, as well as its continual expansion for the future, Rock City Gardens has earned its reputation as a world-class destination and promises to be for generations to come.